nejrariizviic/Redesign-of-the-University-Information-System/README.md

 ## Key Features

-- Enhanced User Experience (UX)
+- Enhanced user experience (UX)
-- Optimized Administrative & Academic Workflows
+- Optimized administrative and academic workflows
-- Improved Communication & Collaboration
+- Improved communication and collaboration
-- Efficient Financial & Budget Management
+- Efficient financial and budget management
-- Advanced Research & Innovation Management
+- Advanced research and innovation management
-- Comprehensive Student Performance Tracking
+- Comprehensive student performance tracking
-- Seamless Integration with External Applications
+- Seamless integration with external applications
-- Scalability & Flexibility
+- Scalability and flexibility

 ## UX Testing & Evaluation
 To ensure a robust and user-friendly system, various evaluation methods were employed:
-- Prototype Usability Testing - assessing real user interactions with the prototype.
+- Prototype usability testing - assessing real user interactions with the prototype.
-- Interaction & Consistency Review - ensuring a uniform experience across all modules.
+- Interaction and consistency review - ensuring a uniform experience across all modules.
-- Accessibility Compliance - testing for WCAG adherence.
+- Accessibility compliance - testing for WCAG adherence.
-- Micro-Interaction & Navigation Testing - refining workflows for an intuitive experience.
+- Micro-Interaction and navigation testing - refining workflows for an intuitive experience.

 ## Project Access